uhuc-de/minecraft-vanilla-server-toolset/README.md

 ### Log player positions

-If you want to log the movements of every player on your server you should add to your crontab:
+If you want to log the movements of every player every minute on your server you should add to your crontab:

-	*/1 * * * * /path/to/minecraftd.sh tracer log
+	* * * * * /path/to/minecraftd.sh tracer

 The variable "\_TRACER\_DATABASE" is the place of the records.
 The default file is "tracer\_data.sqlite" inside the map directory.
 If you want to read out the position records you should use tracer-client.py.